Chapter 19. INFORMATION_SCHEMA Tables

 “MySQL extension”.
 (For example, we changed

-COLLATION to TABLE_COLLATION
+to TABLE_COLLATION

-in the TABLES table.)
+table.)
 See the list of

 reserved words near the end of this article: